ibm-cloud-docs/AnalyticsEngine/best-practices.md

 ## Configure the cluster for log monitoring and troubleshooting
 {: #configure-log-monitoring}

-To facilitate monitoring and troubleshooting your applications and jobs, you can configure your cluster for log monitoring and analysis by aggregating your {{site.data.keyword.iae_full_notm}}  cluster and job logs to a centralized LogDNA server of your choice.
+To facilitate monitoring and troubleshooting your applications and jobs, you can configure your cluster for log monitoring and analysis by aggregating your {{site.data.keyword.iae_full_notm}}  cluster and job logs to a centralized {{site.data.keyword.la_short}} server of your choice.
 See [Configuring log aggregation](/docs/AnalyticsEngine?topic=AnalyticsEngine-log-aggregation).

 By configuring log aggregation, you can externalize the log files, which means that these files can be accessed even after the cluster was deleted.

-When you configure {{site.data.keyword.iae_full_notm}} to work with the LogDNA instance, we encourage you to select to connect to the private endpoints of the instance, to increase performance and save costs.
+When you configure {{site.data.keyword.iae_full_notm}} to work with the {{site.data.keyword.la_full_notm}} instance, we encourage you to select to connect to the private endpoints of the instance, to increase performance and save costs.
 See [Configuring private endpoints](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-endpoints).

 ## Switch regions for disaster recovery
 {: #disaster-recovery}